Interstate 70 in Maryland: Route description of I-70 in the 3-A System

-Had I-70 been constructed as planned in the 3-A System, I-70 would have continued east from its present terminus just west of the Baltimore city limits near Security Boulevard.
+Had I-70 been constructed as planned in the 3-A System, I-70 would have continued east from its former terminus at the Baltimore city limits near Security Boulevard.
 The Interstate would curve to the northeast and traverse Dead Run and Franklintown Road, then pass through a short tunnel underneath a hill in Leakin Park.
 I-70 would curve east through Gwynns Falls Park, where the freeway would cross over Dead Run and Franklintown Road again just south of the stream's confluence with Gwynns Falls.
 The Interstate would parallel Gwynns Falls southeast to an interchange with Hilton Parkway, a four-lane divided highway that connects the portions of Hilton Street on either side of the Gwynns Falls valley.
 The directional T interchange would provide access from both directions of I-70 to northbound Hilton Parkway and from southbound Hilton Parkway to I-70.
 I-70 would continue south while paralleling Hilton Parkway on the east until the freeway's underpass of US 40 (Edmondson Avenue).

-I-70 would have continued southeast along Gwynns Falls and what is now CSX's Hanover Subdivision.
+I-70 would have continued southeast along Gwynns Falls and what is now CSX Transportation's Hanover Subdivision.
 The Interstate would have met the western end of I-170 at a directional T interchange where Baltimore Street and Amtrak's Northeast Corridor cross over Gwynns Falls.
-I-170 would have headed northeast closely paralleling the Amtrak Northeast Corridor before veering east at the West Baltimore station on MARC's Penn Line to join the constructed portion of I-170, which is now part of US 40.
+I-170 would have headed northeast closely paralleling the Amtrak Northeast Corridor before veering east at West Baltimore station on MARC Train's Penn Line to join the constructed portion of I-170, which is now part of US 40.
 I-70 would have continued southeast to a partial interchange with MD 144 (Frederick Avenue) that would have allowed access to and from the direction of I-95.
 The Interstate would have passed under US 1 (Wilkens Avenue) before reaching its terminus at I-95.
-I-70's junction with I-95 would have been a directional T interchange constructed over a rail yard on the Mount Clare Branch of CSX's Baltimore Terminal Subdivision.
+I-70's junction with I-95 would have been a directional T interchange constructed over a rail yard on the Mount Clare Branch of CSX Transportation's Baltimore Terminal Subdivision.
 When I-95 was completed from Caton Avenue to Russell Street in February 1978, the highway was paralleled by extended ramps east from the Caton Avenue interchange that would have allowed connections between I-70 and Caton Avenue (US 1 Alt.) and segregated I-70 and Caton Avenue traffic from the partial interchange with Washington Boulevard just to the east.